GravityPDF/gravity-pdf-documentation/docs/v6/extensions/reports-for-gfchart-add-on.md

 ![Overlaid with numbers showing where each common setting is placed in Maxwell Standard](https://resources.gravitypdf.com/uploads/2020/05/Reports-for-GFChart-Common-Settings1.png)

 #### 1. Main Heading
-* Give your report a title so the reader knows exactly what the document is about.
+* Give your report a title, so the reader knows exactly what the document is about.
 Merge tags are supported.
 * Leave the field blank to disable.

 #### 2. Introduction
 * Control what content gets displayed before your charts.
 Merge tags are supported.
-* GFChart has a [Calculation](https://gfchart.com/documentation/?ref=24#calculations) and [Progress Bar](https://gfchart.com/documentation/?ref=24#progress-bars) type which may not be suitable for the standard chart display.
+* GFChart has a [Calculation](https://gfchart.com/documentation/?ref=24#calculations) and [Progress Bar](https://gfchart.com/documentation/?ref=24#progress-bars) type, which may not be suitable for the standard chart display.
 For more control, include the associated shortcode in this setting.
 * Leave the field blank to disable.

 #### 3. Chart 1/2/3/4
 * Select which GFChart charts you'd like to include in the PDF report.
 Up to four charts can be included.
 * You aren't limited to including charts from the current form; you can add charts assigned to any of your Gravity Forms.
-* For optimal display in the PDF you may need to adjust the GFChart height and width under the *Customiser* tab ([refer to the Setup Charts section](#setup-gfchart)).
+* For optimal display in the PDF, you may need to adjust the GFChart height and width under the *Customiser* tab ([refer to the Setup Charts section](#setup-gfchart)).
-* If you've configured your GFChart to include a Background Colour it will be automatically removed in the PDF.
+* If you've configured your GFChart to include a Background Colour, it will be automatically removed in the PDF.
 * Leave the field blank to disable.

 #### 4. Additional Info